officelearn/azure-docs.sv-se/articles/azure-maps/tutorial-search-location.md

     ```JavaScript
     function showPopup(e) {
-        //Get the properties and coordinates of the first shape that the event occured on.
+        //Get the properties and coordinates of the first shape that the event occurred on.

         var p = e.shapes[0].getProperties();
         var position = e.shapes[0].getCoordinates();